snchakri/lumen_25028_ttms/stage_4/stage-4-phase-1-integration-guide.md

 ## 🎯 PRODUCTION-READY FEASIBILITY VALIDATION ENGINE

 ### **Executive Summary**
-Phase 4.1 delivers a complete, enterprise-grade feasibility validation system implementing a mathematically rigorous seven-layer architecture.
-All components are production-ready with zero mock functions and full integration capabilities.
+Phase 4.1 delivers a complete feasibility validation system implementing a mathematically rigorous seven-layer architecture.
+All components are production-ready with complete functionality and full integration capabilities.

 ---